 When it comes to shipping, Shopify has you covered with their many shipping apps available on their app store.
 Having a shipping strategy is vital before your e-commerce store goes live.

-And if you need to find products to sell, Oberlo is one of the best drop shipping apps that you can find, and Shopify has it.
+And if you need to find products to sell, you can search for the best drop shipping apps that you can find, and Shopify has it.

 Some of their categories include marketing, store design, orders and shipping, trust and security, finding products, and places to sell.